RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Using-themes-and-theme-styles.md

 - Did you miss out trying the previous labs?
 Don’t worry!
 You can download the application from [here](online-shopping-cart-8.sql) and import it into your workspace.
 To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

-## Task 1: Using Themes and Theme Styles.
+## Task 1: Using Themes and Theme Styles

 In this hands-on lab, you use the Theme Roller to save a Theme Style.
 Then, you enable end users to apply this style while running the application.